XAU

 Supply and Demand

-Understanding the supply and demand structure of each metal reveals why their prices have moved in such different directions.
+The supply and demand structure of each metal explains why their prices have moved in opposite directions.

 Market Dynamics